skynettx/raptor/README.md

 1. No audio under Linux:
 Make sure you get all the necessary 32 Bit Alsa and or PulseAudio dependencies from the packagemanager of your distro (remember 32 Bit not 64 Bit).
 2. Where can i change the video settings:
-The video settings can be set in the config file `setup.ini`.
+The video settings can be set in the config file `SETUP.INI`.
 To toggle fullscreen mode on edit under the [Video] section `fullscreen=0` to `fullscreen=1`.
 Or aspect ratio mode off `aspect_ratio_correct=1` to `aspect_ratio_correct=0`.

 ## Thanks